AlirpJ/alirpj.github.io/_tabs/about.md

 Hi there!

-I am Jisp, my name comes from attempting to pronounce my initials.
+I am Jisp.
+My name comes from attempting to pronounce my initials.

 You can find me: